scala-network/ScalaV8/docs/COMPILING_DEBUGGING_TESTING.md

 `cmake -S "$DIR_SRC" -G "CodeBlocks - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug -DBUILD_TESTS=ON && make -j 2`

-After a successful build, open the `monero.cbp` with CB.
+After a successful build, open the `scala.cbp` with CB.
 From the CB's menu bar select the target, that you want debug.
 Assuming these are unit tests:

 `Build -> Select target -> Select target -> unit_tests`